Phala-Network/phala-cloud-cli/COMMANDS.md

     - `-e, --env-file <envFile>`: Path to environment file
     - `--skip-env`: Skip environment variable prompt
     - `--debug`: Enable debug mode
+    - `--use-onchain-kms`: Flag to enable on-chain KMS integration.
+    - `--allowed-envs <allowedEnvs>`: Allowed environment variables for the CVM.
+    - `--kms-id <kmsId>`: KMS ID to use.
+If not provided, it will be selected from the list of available KMS instances.

+- **`provision`**: Provision a new CVM with on-chain KMS integration.
+On-chain KMS information is provided by `kms deploy` response or an existing AppAuth contract.
+  - Options:
+    - `--app-id <appId>`: App ID for the CVM (with 0x prefix for on-chain KMS)
+    - `--compose-hash <composeHash>`: Compose hash for the CVM (SHA-256 hex string)
+    - `--app-auth-contract-address <string>`: AppAuth contract address for on-chain KMS
+    - `--kms-id <string>`: KMS ID for API-based public key retrieval
+    - `--kms-node-url <string>`: KMS node URL for direct public key retrieval
+    - `--deployer-address <deployerAddress>`: Deployer address for the CVM
+    - `-e, --env-file <envFile>`: Path to environment file
+    - `--skip-env`: Skip environment variable prompt

 - **`upgrade <id>`**: Upgrade a CVM
   - Arguments: